Emmy P. RVT

 We welcomed Ashley to the SDVC team May of 2016.
-Ashley lives in Davis and currently attends Sacramento State while she obtains her b.s. in Biochemistry.
+Ashley lives in Davis and graduated from Sacramento State b.s. in Biochemistry.
 Her ultimate goal is to become a small animal or equine veterinarian.
 When she is not at work or school Ashley can be found horseback riding, hiking, and going to the beach or lake.
 Ashley and her husband share their home with Maggie, a miniature poodle, a sassy Portuguese Water Dog named Ava, and their kitty Peter who thinks he is part lion!

 She is currently finishing up her degree in Animal Science at UC Davis, with an emphasis on animal behavior.
 She hopes to one day apply her studies to improving animal welfare in livestock settings, shelters, and veterinary clinics, but for now she will settle for spoiling your pets with belly rubs and treats while they visit us at South Davis!
 During those rare moments when she is not at work or studying for one of her many exams, she plays fetch with her cat Milton (yes, he actually brings the ball back) while her other cat Oliver stares at Milton’s adorable weirdness and ponders how Milton can actually call himself a cat.